gtbu/Typesetter-5.3-p8/README.md

 ## Problems with updates ##
 If You have questions regarding installation please look here at the top in the WIKI.

-The pdate of scssphp to version 1.11 is important for bootstrap 5.
+The update of scssphp to version 1.11 is important for bootstrap 5.
 Old bootstrap 3 - based themes had a small bug in variables.css which has been corrected.